techgraphics/techgraphics.github.io/_skills/content-management.md

 ---
 title: Content Management
-description: A set of processes and technologies that supports the collection, managing, and publishing of information in any form or medium
+description: A set of processes and technologies that supports the collection, managing, and publishing of information in any form or medium.
-proficiency: Intermediate
+proficiency: 3
-type: subcategory
-category: Methodology
+parentCategory: Web Development
+categoryLevel: 1
 tags:
   - cms
   - content
   - methodology
+  - web
 ---